P2RX4: Antagonists

-P2X4 receptors are stored in lysosomes and brought to the cell surface in response to extracellular signals.
-These signals include IFN-γ, CCL21, CCL2.
-Fibronectin is also involved in upregulation of P2X4 receptors through interactions with integrins that lead to the activation of SRC-family kinase member, Lyn.
-Lyn then activates PI3K-AKT and MEK-ERK signaling pathways to stimulate receptor trafficking.
-Internalization of P2X4 receptors is clathrin- and dynamin-dependent endocytosis.

 Neuropathic pain

 The P2X4 receptor has been linked to neuropathic pain mediated by microglia in vitro and in vivo.
 P2X4 receptors are upregulated following injury.
 This upregulation allows for increased activation of p38 mitogen-activated protein kinases, thereby increasing the release of brain-derived neurotrophic factor (BDNF) from microglia.
 BDNF released from microglia induces neuronal hyperexcitability through interaction with the TrkB receptor.
 More importantly, recent work shows that P2X4 receptor activation is not only necessary for neuropathic pain, but it is also sufficient to cause neuropathic pain.